Multiscale matrix pencils for separable reconstruction problems: Some special functions

 Using \eqref{recgam} we find

-where we identify $F_j(\Delta)$ with $F_{0,j}$.
-As soon as the samples at $\tau+\Delta+j$ are all well-defined, we can start the algorithm for the computation of the unknown linear parameters $\alpha_i$ and the nonlinear parameters $\phi_i$, We introduce
+If $\tau=0$ then $F_{0,j} = F_j(\Delta)$.
+As soon as the samples at $\tau+\Delta+j$ are all well-defined, we can start the algorithm for the computation of the unknown linear parameters $\alpha_i$ and the nonlinear parameters $\phi_i$, We further introduce